vmware-archive/clarity/README.md

 * __clarity-ui.__ Contains the static styles for building HTML components.
 * __clarity-angular.__ Contains the Angular 2 components.
 This package depends on clarity-ui for styles.

+The easiest way to run a sample Angular 2 application with Clarity is to use the [Clarity Seed](https://github.com/vmware/clarity-seed).

+If you already have an Angular 2 application, you can follow the installation steps below to include and use Clarity in your application.

 ### Installing Clarity Icons

 1. Install Clarity Icons package through npm: